PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Our PCKRF Method

 \subsection{Color Supported Iterative KeyPoint}

-Traditional registration algorithms for pose estimation only utilize the Euclidean distance between source point cloud and target point cloud.
+Traditional registration algorithms for pose estimation only utilize the Euclidean distance between the source point cloud and the target point cloud.
 These methods are less stable since they only consider the registration of the entire point cloud without color information.
-Thus, we propose CIKP that iteratively refines each keypoint using the position and color information of each point.
+In contrast, pose estimation networks that fuse color and point cloud information demonstrate notable improvement in estimation accuracy.
+Motivated by this, we propose CIKP that iteratively refines each keypoint using the position and color information of each point.

 We first define the distance between two colored points as in Eq. (\ref{equ:drgb}).
-Given two colored points $p_1$ and $p_2$, we divide them into a position space $x_1, x_2 \in \mathbb{R}^3$ and a color space $c_1, c_2 \in \mathbb{R}^3$ respectively.
-Note that $c_1, c_2 \in [0, 1]$.
-The final distance between $p_1, p_2$ is their distance in Euclidean space plus the distance in weighted color space.
+Given two colored points $p_1$ and $p_2$, we divide them into a position component $x_1, x_2 \in \mathbb{R}^3$ and a color component $c_1, c_2 \in \mathbb{R}^3$ respectively.
+Note that $c_1, c_2 \in [0, 1]^3$.
+The final distance between $p_1, p_2$ is their distance in the Euclidean space plus the distance in weighted color space.
 We stipulate that the closer the spatial distance, the higher the weight of the color distance.
-In addition, we set a threshold $\epsilon$ to keep weight within $(0, 1]$, because the initial pose already has relatively high accuracy.
+To mitigate the issue of excessively large weights resulting from small spatial distances, we implement a minimum weight value of 1.
+In addition, we introduce a threshold parameter, denoted as $\epsilon$, which determines the threshold distance between two points.
+If the distance between two points is below $\epsilon$, the weight assigned to them will remain at 1.
+By adjusting the value of $\epsilon$, we can effectively control the impact of the color information on the overall computation process.